VISTA and San Diego Drug LAWYER

 Possession of Drug Paraphernalia Laws in California: 11364(a) (HS)

 One of the ways California works to keep illegal drugs off the streets is not only to illegalize the substances themselves but also to make it unlawful to own items used with controlled substances.
 Possession of drug paraphernalia is illegal under California Health and Safety Code 11364(a) (HS).
-This crime is a misdemeanor, punishable by to up to six months in jail and $1,000 in fines.
+This misdemeanor is punishable by up to six months in jail and $1,000 in fines.

 Unfortunately, this law is quite complex because few items are used exclusively with controlled substances.
 Anything from a pipe to a syringe to a spoon can be considered paraphernalia in a particular context.
 Anyone accused of possessing paraphernalia in California should immediately contact an attorney before answering any police questions.